LuinKalina/FreeGeoAPI/README.md

 - [Priority: Low] Figure out a better way to provide DB data other than .sql dumps.
 - [Priority: Medium] Move all documentation to some type of storage, to get rid of each template file.
 This would include developing some logic to deliver that information when requested.
 - [Priority: High] Move logic for generating emails to separate controller.
 Also separate Mailgun creds.
+- [Priority: High] Develop a dashboard for app creators to manage credentials, register new apps, etc.

 Contribute